 Yes, but rarely.
 The dragons don’t think of us as food.
-Less than a dozen people have been killed by them in the past 50 years, and all of the victims were locals at the Komodo village living in close proximity to the dragons.
+Less than a dozen people have been killed by them in the past 50 years, and all of the victims were locals at the village on Komodo dragon island, living in close proximity to the animals.

 - Do they breathe fire?

-No, but the first Dutch explorers thought that!
+No, the dragons can’t breathe fire, but the first Dutch explorers in the Komodo islands believed that!

 Komodo Trekking FAQ

 - Is it safe?

 Yes, just stay close to your guide and you shouldn’t have any issues.
 The only tourists that have ever been attacked by dragons were trekking alone without a guide.